Oil players join forces to develop ‘one of the largest CCS facilities in the North Sea’

 Dan Ammann, president of ExxonMobil Low Carbon Solutions, stated: “ExxonMobil welcomes the opportunity to collaborate with industry and the government in support of the L10 carbon capture and storage project.
 Carbon capture and storage is a proven, ready-to-deploy technology that can help reduce emissions in some of the highest-emitting sectors and advance society’s net-zero goals.”

 According to Neptune, this stage of the L10 carbon capture and storage project has the potential to store 4-5 million tonnes of CO2 annually for industrial customers within depleted gas fields around the Neptune-operated L10-A, B and E areas.
-The company confirmed that this represents the first stage in the potential development of the greater L10 area as a large-volume CO2 storage reservoir.
+The company confirms that this represents the first stage in the potential development of the greater L10 area as a large-volume CO2 storage reservoir.

 As elaborated by Neptune, the depleted gas fields around the L10-A, L10-B, and L10-E areas are capable of storing more than 50 per cent of the CO2 volumes being targeted by the Dutch industrial sector.